deroneriksson/python-wsi-preprocessing/docs/index.md

 ---

-Let's try another combination of filters that should give us a fairly good tissue extraction, where the slide background and pen marks are removed.
+Let's try another combination of filters that should give us a fairly good tissue extraction for this slide, where the slide background and blue and green pen marks are removed.
 We can do this for this slide by ANDing together the "No Grays" filter, the "Green Channel" filter, the "No Green Pen" filter, and the "No Blue Pen" filter.
 In addition, we can use our "Remove Small Objects" filter to remove small islands from the mask.
 We display the resulting mask.
 We apply this mask and the inverse of the mask to the original image to visually see which parts of the slide are passed through and which parts are masked out.

 ```
 img_path = slide.get_training_image_path(74)